njoyard/ist/doc.markdown

         div.childA
         div.childB

-    /* Call with a parameter, the handler receives:
+    /* @foo called without a parameter, the handler receives:
         - context: a Context object for { hello: "world" }
         - value: undefined
         - template: a compiled ist template for